godotengine/godot-docs/classes/class_array.rst

 Returns a copy of the array.

-If ``deep`` is ``true``, a deep copy is be performed: all nested arrays and dictionaries are duplicated and will not be shared with the original array.
+If ``deep`` is ``true``, a deep copy is performed: all nested arrays and dictionaries are duplicated and will not be shared with the original array.
 If ``false``, a shallow copy is made and references to the original nested arrays and dictionaries are kept, so that modifying a sub-array or dictionary in the copy will also impact those referenced in the source array.

 .. _class_Array_method_empty:

 - :ref:`bool<class_bool>` **empty** **(** **)**

-Return true if the array is empty (size==0).
+Returns ``true`` if the array is empty.

 .. _class_Array_method_erase:

 - void **erase** **(** :ref:`Variant<class_Variant>` value **)**

-Remove the first occurrence of a value from the array.
+Removes the first occurrence of a value from the array.

 .. _class_Array_method_find: